-where $T$ is the number of tasks, $\mathfrak{D}_t$ is the data distribution associated to task $t$ and $\mathcal{F}$ is a functional space.
+A continual learner aims to minimize the expected risk over a set of \emph{tasks}, where $T$ is the number of tasks, $\mathfrak{D}_t$ is the data distribution associated to task $t$ and $f_{\theta}:\mathcal{X} \to \mathcal{Y}$ is the function associated with parameters $\theta \in \Theta \subseteq \mathbb{R}^p$.
 The tasks and their corresponding data distributions are observed sequentially.
 That is, at time $t$, data from previous tasks (i.e., $\mathfrak{D}_1, \cdots, \mathfrak{D}_{t-1}$) and from future tasks (i.e., $\mathfrak{D}_{t+1}, \cdots, \mathfrak{D}_{T}$) are not available.
 In this setting, the main issue that arises is catastrophic forgetting: if we sequentially fine-tune $f$ on each incoming distribution, the performance on previous tasks could drop severely.
 A continual learner is one that is stable enough to retain acquired knowledge and malleable enough to gain new knowledge.